Sleeping in Airports

 While Miami Airport is open 24 hours, security checkpoints close depending on that night’s flight schedule.
 Be sure to ask for this schedule before entering or exiting the airside area at night.

-If you find yourself with a delay or cancelled flight, some airlines have provided pillows and blankets to other travellers.
+If you find yourself with a delayed or cancelled flight, some airlines have provided pillows and blankets to other travellers.
 Inquire with your airline if you find yourself in this situation.

 Miami Airport Hotels